-At least 5 people shot in Dorchester, multiple have life-threatening injuries, police say
+Boston Police investigating after 5 people shot, including 2 juveniles in Dorchester

-Boston police investigating a shooting that left at least five people injured in Franklin Field housing community in Dorchester Sunday night.
+Boston police investigating a shooting that left five people injured in the Franklin Field housing community in Dorchester Sunday night.

-Officers responding to a ShotSpotter activation at the intersection of Ames and Stratton streets around 8:30 p.m. found several people shot.
+Officers responded to a ShotSpotter activation in the area of 50 Ames Street around 8:30 p.m. and found several people shot.

-Boston police confirm all five people were transported to local hospital and multiple victims have life-threatening injuries.
+Police confirm all five victims were transported to local hospitals with serious injuries.

+In a press conference Sunday night Police Commissioner Michael Cox said two of the shooting victims are juveniles and one of the children has life-threatening injuries.

+A Boston 25 source confirms an 11-year-old and 14-year-old were among the victims who were shot.

 Neighbors tell Boston 25 News that kids were playing in the area at the time of the shooting.

-Suffolk County District Attorney Kevin Hayden responding to the scene late Sunday night.
+Suffolk County District Attorney Kevin Hayden, Mayor Michelle Wu and other city leaders responding to the scene late Sunday night.

 No additional information was immediately available.